digital-raven/raven/docs/user-guide.md

 If you'd rather save money, then installing Raven is straightforward.

-1. If you don't have one already, create a github account.
+1. If you don't have one already, create a GitHub account.
 2. Fork [the Master Raven Repository](https://github.com/digital-raven/raven.git) repository to your GitHub account.
    - You can use the GUI on GitHub.